Selection Sort

 - The outer loop runs

-times - The inner loop finds the minimum element in the unsorted portion
+length - 1times - The inner loop finds the minimum element in the unsorted portion

 - Swaps the found minimum with the first element of unsorted portion